paralus/website/docs/Usage/kubectl-logs.md

 ---
-title: "Kubectl Logs"
+title: "Audit Logs"
-description: "Learn how Kubectl logs work"
+description: "Learn how Audit logs work in Paralus"
-slug: /usage/kubectl-logs
+slug: /usage/audit-logs
 ---

-Audit Logs in ZTKA are a way to track everything that happens in ZTKA.
+Audit Logs in Paralus are a way to track everything that happens in ZTKA.
 These provide a chronological log to provide evidence of the sequence of activities.
 All the changes performed by any authorized user on the organized are tracked.

 Anyone across the organization can view the logs, however these logs cannot be deleted.